Financing

 Join the Smart Yacht 2024 exhibition area, and showcase your solution to players of this industry.

-Our first edition of Financing Maritime Innovation for Climate and Ocean action will be held on at the Monaco Yacht Club.
+Financing Maritime Innovation and Infrastructure for Climate and Ocean will be held at the Monaco Yacht Club, on June 6 2025.
 The address is: Quai Louis II, 98000, Monaco.
 You may see it on the plan below.
 All players will be able to access exclusive conferences, interactive workshops, and high-level networking.
-Players of the maritime industry will be gathered in Monaco for the Monaco Ocean Week.

 Industrial innovation partner bringing access to disruption in technology and business model for strategic and confidential projects.